 An infection in the tissues directly below your skin is known as cellulitis.
 It might result in lymphedema.
 You need to consult your doctor immediately if you have cellulitis, an urgent medical problem.

-Cellulitis symptoms and signs include redness, warmth, pain, and potentially peeling or breaking the skin in the affected area.
-There may also be symptoms of the flu and fever.
+Cellulitis symptoms and signs include redness, warmth, pain, and potentially peeling or breaking the skin in the affected area and there may also be symptoms of the flu and fever.
 Antibiotics may be required to keep it under control if it develops into a recurrent issue.

 Tests and diagnosis for lymphedema